Program Rules

 ESS has no obligation to maintain, keep current, or monitor licensing, financial condition, contracts, or competence of any Contractor or Design Professional listed on any directory or any other Contractor or Design Professional hired by a participating Homeowner.

-For Design Professionals (engineers and architects) the rules include but are not limited to the following:
+For Design Professionals (engineers and architects) the rules include but are not limited to the following.
+To participate in the ESS program, Design Professionals (engineers and architects) must:

 • Ensure all submissions (e.g., plans, design, letters) completed for an ESS retrofit are in accordance with FEMA P-1100.